clemsos/writings/_quora/2013-07-30-How-is-the-Dalai-Lama-viewed-in-China.md

 source: quora
 language: en
 title: |
-    How is the Dalai Lama viewed in China? -
+    How is the Dalai Lama viewed in China?
-    Quora
 ---

 As Bin Ladin in the West : a dangerous fundamentalist that is trying to